 Can anything else cause acne?

 The description above is the cause of almost all cases of acne.
-Rarely, certain diseases in girls and women may cause acne or make acne worse.
+Rarely, certain medical conditions in girls and women may cause acne or make acne worse.
 For example, polycystic ovary syndrome and conditions that cause excess male hormone to be made in the ovary or adrenal gland.
 These conditions cause other symptoms in addition to acne, such as thinning of scalp hair, excess hair growth (hirsutism) of facial or body hair, and other problems.
 Being exposed to chemicals in the workplace, particularly things called halogenated hydrocarbons, can cause acne.

 What makes acne worse?

-- Touching your skin or sitting with your hands over your cheeks or chin will spread germs from your fingers on to your face.
+- Touching your skin or sitting with your hands over your cheeks or chin can spread germs from your fingers on to your face.
 Try not to touch your face at all, other than for putting on medication.

 - Picking and squeezing the spots may cause further inflammation and scarring.